 The EEAS was established with the Lisbon Treaty and is the EU's diplomatic service.
-It is made up of EU officials who formerly worked in the General Secretariat of the Council of the EU (Policy Unit, DG E) and the European Commission (DG RELEX, DG Dev) as well as staff seconded from the diplomatic service of EU Member States.
-The EEAS assists the HR/VP in fulfilling his/her mandate to conduct CFSP and to ensure the consistency of the EU's external action.
+It is made up of EU officials who formerly worked in the General Secretariat of the Council of the EU (Policy Unit, DG E) and the European Commission (DG RELEX, DG Dev) as well as staff seconded from the diplomatic service of EU Member States who in 2013 should make up one third of the EEAS.
+The EEAS assists the High Representatives for Foreign Affairs and Security Policy (HR/VP) (currently Catherine Ashton) in fulfilling his/her mandate to conduct CFSP and to ensure the consistency of the EU's external action.